enpiicom/wp-plugin-enpii-base/dev-docs/11-how-wp-app-initialize.md

 The main goal of the initialization process is to prepare the necessary folder structure and manage database setup or migration tasks for the plugin.
 The `initialize` method is the entry point for this process, triggered early in the `enpii-base-init.php` file.
 It checks whether the WordPress content directory is loaded and then performs the appropriate setup actions based on whether the environment is in CLI or web mode.

+This will create a laravel application `wp_app()` (a DI container https://code.tutsplus.com/tutorials/digging-in-to-laravels-ioc-container--cms-22167) contains everything we need.

 ### 1. Command-Line Interface (CLI) Mode Setup

 In CLI mode, the setup process is managed through two specific command-line instructions: